The BD-9 is yet another squat rack that will fit in a small room, and whose price is below the $200 mark.

 Some of the workouts you can do with this exercise stand include bench presses, shoulder presses, standard military presses, overhead presses, and dip exercises.

-- Adjustable base for larger footprint adding more stability (20"-28") with rubber end caps
+- 3 position adjustable base for larger footprint adding more stability (20"-28") with rubber end caps

 Built quality of the rack

 The built quality of the Bd-9 is superb.
 It comprises 2” x 2” steel frames that have a broad, expandable base.
 Each post has a support bar that runs diagonally, connecting the base with the upright post.
 A storage peg measuring 1-inches in diameter is welded on each of these diagonally positioned rods, and they can accommodate standard 1-inch diameter plates.

 Plus, each peg can hold up to 180 pounds.
 Then, the support rods that hold the storage pegs have a protective black strip; this helps to prevent the weight plates from scratching off the coating on the storage peg rods.

 Initially, when brand new, the rack has a conspicuous coating.
 However, this painting quickly comes off, especially near the plate storage pegs.
 Because it comes with a little paint bottle, you always re-paint the frames.